Monster rat! Conservationist finds giant rat near Rotorua

 Winter meant the seeds ran out and rats would turn to native birds as a source of food.

-"I personally doubt that the urban monster rats we're seeing are bulking up due to the mega-mast," Button said.
+"I personally doubt that the urban monster rats we're seeing are bulking up due to the mega mast," Button said.

 "Really, it's up to us humans to ensure our waste and rubbish is managed correctly to avoid creating a feeding frenzy for rats in urban centres."